Skip to Content

 But it wasn’t just me that felt the benefits, my children did too but in ways I hadn’t anticipated.

-Although this article is based on my own personal experience of a minimalist approach to toys, I thought it might be helpful to share a couple of links to research and studies on the impact of environment on children and their play and development.
+Although this article is based on my own personal experience of a minimalist approach to toys, I thought it might be helpful to share some research and studies on the impact of environment on children and their play and development.

-If you’d like to read some of this research, try this interesting article or this article on the fewer toys children have, the more they play.
+If you’d like to read more on this, try this article on the fewer toys children have, the more they play.

 A SIDE NOTE ON SIMPLIFYING GENTLY!